 Subscribe today for “21 Days of Hope.”
 You’ll receive an inspiring devotion from local pastors and Christian leaders in Colorado Springs every day to help prepare your heart for Easter Sunday!
-Below is a sample of Day 19 from Pastor Jennifer Holz, Executive Pastor at Solid Rock Christian Center.
+Below is a sample of Day 19 from Pastor Jennifer Holz, Executive Pastor at First Presbyterian Church.
 Enjoy!

 A Final Breath